When to Centralize Or Decentralize Your Supply Chain – And Why to Do Both

 Local managers need to be able to spot and adjust to changing market conditions on the ground.
 It might not always be feasible to do that in a highly centralized system if the decision-making authority is a couple of levels up the organizational chart.

-Highly centralized organizations may also lose local knowledge of location-specific issues or problems.
+Highly centralized organizations may not have knowledge of location-specific issues or problems.
 A decentralized supply chain can allow for faster issue resolution by individual locations and facilitate creative solutions.

 Moreover, a platform that connects a company’s different locations can help the organization coordinate decision-making and enable collaboration and transparency.